geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 11. On the **Microsoft Remote Connectivity Analyzer** page, select the **Message Analyzer** tab.

 12. Under **Message Header Analyzer**, it indicates that the Message Analyzer Header has moved to a new location.
-Select the link for the new location; this will open a new tab that displays the Message Header Analyzer.
+Select the link for the new location; this will open a new tab that displays the Message Header Analyzer. (**Note**: If the site is struggling to load please use this link https://mha.azurewebsites.net/)

 13. In the **Message Analyzer Header** window, paste the message (right-click and select **Paste**) in the field that appears below the **-Insert the message header you would like to analyze** row, and then select **Analyze headers**.